 When Glamping Hub reached out a few months back and asked us to review one of their accommodations, I was immediately excited about the opportunity.
 I feel our family align with their ethos so well, ‘Explore Wildly‘.

 Pebble Beach Place

-The location o the property is perfect spot for everything nature!
-The cottage is fully equipped with all the things that make travelling with little ones easier, washing machine, dryer, fridge-freezer and an all important coffee maker (all parents need coffee to survive the day right?).
+The location of the property is the perfect spot for everything nature!
+The cottage is fully equipped with all the things that make travelling with little ones easier, a washing machine, dryer, fridge-freezer and an all-important coffee maker (all parents need coffee to survive the day right?).

 Toiletries, linen and towels are also provided, they even have robes for guests to use!
 In my usual format here is my play, sleep and eat review of Pebble Beach, Glamping Hub stay.

 Just across the road from Pebble Beach cottage, there is a private dock on the water that belongs to the property.
 At 115ft long, the views are impressive.
 There are table / chairs to use and a private oyster beach.
 The sun sets at the other side of the water so its quite impressive on a nice evening.

 Owner Linda, is happy for guests to take oyster’s from the beach and has lots of information about how to cook and prepare the shellfish if you would like to make use of it.